-STATUTORY REFERENCE THE LAW APPLICABILITY Patriotism and Principles of Representative Government 105 ILCS 5/27-3 The examination concerning patriotism and principles of representative government may be administered remotely.
+Statutory Reference The Law Applicability Patriotism and Principles of Representative Government The examination concerning patriotism and principles of representative government may be administered remotely.
 This law applies to all students graduating from high school.
 History of the United States 105 ILCS 5/27-21 The examination concerning History of the United States may be administered remotely.
 This law applies to all students graduating from eighth grade.
 Required High School Courses 105 ILCS 5/27-22 For students who will enter 9th grade in the 2022-2023 school year and 2023-2024 school year, a student must take one year of a course that includes intensive instruction in computer literacy (which may be incorporated with another subject that fulfills another graduation requirement.)
-This law applies to all students entering 9 th grade in the 2022-2023 and 2023-2024 school years, except students with disabilities whose course of study is determined by an IEP.
+This law applies to all students entering 9th grade in the 2022-2023 and 2023-2024 school years, except students with disabilities whose course of study is determined by an IEP.
+Computer Science 105 ILCS 5/27-23.15 Beginning with the 2023-2024 school year, high schools must provide an opportunity for every high school student to take at least one computer science course aligned to the rigorous learning standards of ISBE.
+This law applies to all high schools.
+Culturally Responsive Teaching and Leading Standards 23 III.
+Admin.
+Code 24.50 Beginning October 1, 2021, any preparation program for teaching, school support, or administrative field shall be based on applicable standards of the Culturally Responsive Teaching and Leading.
+One of those standards is that a culturally responsive teacher and leader employs authentic and modern technology usage inspiring digital literacy through an equity lens.
+This regulation applies to candidates for licensure by the State Board of Education and programs that prepare them.